Kansas City, MO

-The shelter implemented several initiatives to increase adoptions, including an off-site adoption center and a collaborative adopt-a-thon where 706 animals were adopted.
-It reaches out to volunteers, and seeks out rescue help.
+The shelter implemented several initiatives to increase adoptions, including an off-site adoption center and a collaborative adopt-a-thon in 2012 where 706 animals were adopted.
+It reached out to volunteers, and sought out rescue help.
 It started a transport program to send dogs to the North Shore Animal League.
-It is currently raising funds for a play yard for dogs.
+It successfully raised funds for play yards for dogs.
 It filled out its leadership team including Teresa Johnson and Shannon Wells in the top spots.

 In July of 2012, KCPP’s live release rate first hit 91%.
 They were able to maintain that high rate, and for the year from July 1, 2012 to June 30, 2013 the live release rate was 91%.
 If owner-requested euthanasia and animals who died or were lost in shelter care are included in the euthanasia total, the modified live release rate was 88%.
 The total intake for the year from July 1, 2012 to June 30, 2013 was 7084 animals (counting only dogs and cats) as compared to 6128 in calendar year 2011.
 This high intake put KCPP in a very small group of shelters of that size that have achieved a 90%+ live release rate.